tm-nielsen/portfolio-site/content/kramer/system/_index.md

 Additional system mechanics exist optionally.
 Though available to any player that cares to read and bring them up in session, they will not be introduced until a player becomes more familiar and comfortable with the basic system, beginning to crave complexity.

 ### Exhaustion
 Certain extraordinary actions may fall at the limit of a character's ability.
 To push past this, you may be given the option to ***Exhaust*** a die.
 Place your current swing beside your character sheet, leaving the slot empty.
-This leaves a character defenceless until they next act or ***Roll to Die***, when they may select a new *Swing* before restoring the exhausted die.
+This leaves a character defenceless until they next act, when they may select a new *Swing*.

+#### Take a Breath
+When one or more attribute die is exhausted a character may spend an action to take a breath.
+Describe how your character stops to reset, regaining their composure and restoring all exhausted attributes.
+A new swing may also be selected.

 ### Attribute Compulsion
 Knowing the name of an attribute represents a significant degree of vulnerability between characters; both a weakness and a strength.
 While the attributes of player characters are shared, those of NPCs must be discovered through play.